 FSAG is a need-based grant for students who meet Florida residency requirements and are enrolled at least half time.
-To qualify a student must be seeking a first undergraduate degree, enroll in an associate or baccalaureate degree program and meet Federal Pell Grant eligibility requirements.
+To qualify a student must have exceptional need, be seeking a first undergraduate degree, enroll in an associate or baccalaureate degree program and meet Federal Pell Grant eligibility requirements.
+A student is eligible for the award for 110 percent of the number of credit hours required to complete the program in which enrolled.
 The award amount varies per year for a full-time student and is prorated based on enrollment status.
 Limited funding is available in this program, and funding is awarded on a first-come, first-served basis.

 Initial awards are estimated based on the results of the FAFSA.
-Estimates will change if any criteria used to determine eligibility, such as residency, program of study or area of interest, degree status, satisfactory progress, income or family information changes.
-Actual payment will be determined based on enrollment at the census date (please see the definition of census date for clarification) listed in the college calendar.
+Estimates will change if any criteria used to determine eligibility, such as residency, program of study or area of interest, fundable coursework, degree status, satisfactory progress, income or family information changes.
+Actual payment will be determined based on enrollment at the census date (please see the definition of census date (p.
+104) for clarification) listed in the college calendar (p.
+6).